tkiraly/spec/spec.md

 In the event of beacon loss, a device shall be capable of maintaining Class B operation for 2 hours (120 minutes) after it received the last beacon.
 This temporary Class B operation without beacon is called "beacon-less" operation.
 It relies on the end-device's own clock to keep timing.

-During beacon-less operation, unicast, multicast and beacon reception slots must all be progressively expanded to accommodate the end-device's possible clock drift.
+During beacon-less operation, Class B unicast, multicast and beacon reception slots must all be progressively expanded to accommodate the end-device's possible clock drift.

 ![beacon-less operation](figure05.png)
-**Figure 11 : beacon-less temporary operation**
+**Figure 13 : beacon-less temporary operation**

 ### 12.2 Extension of beacon-less operation upon reception

 During this 120 minutes time interval the reception of any beacon directed to the end-device, should extend the Class B beacon-less operation further by another 120 minutes as it allows to correct any timing drift and reset the receive slots duration.

+> Note: Device should also use classB pingSlots downlinks to resynchronize its' internal clock

 ### 12.3 Minimizing timing drift